reflex-dev/reflex-web/docs/library/datadisplay/moment.md

 ```python eval
 docdemo(to_now_example, comp=eval(to_now_example))
 ```
-You can also set a duration (in milliseconds) with `from_now_during` where the date while display as relative, then after that, it will be displayed as defined in `format`.
+You can also set a duration (in milliseconds) with `from_now_during` where the date will display as relative, then after that, it will be displayed as defined in `format`.

 ```python eval
 docdemo(from_now_during_example, comp=eval(from_now_during_example))